 The “Four Pathways to Healing” framework

-So as I was looking through the hundreds of natural remedies and treatments that are available to activate your body’s natural ability to prevent and heal cancer, I saw some really strong themes coming out about how these treatments have their effects on cancer or how they support the body to heal cancer.
+So as I was looking through the hundreds of natural remedies and treatments that are available to activate your body’s natural ability to prevent and heal illnesses, I saw some really strong themes coming out about how these treatments have their effects on disease or how they support the body to heal naturally.

 And I developed what I call the “Four Pathways to Healing” framework and I want to share that with you now.